AreaLayer/bitcoin-ticket/README.md

 ## About

-Bitcoin Ticket is a demo platform for buy/sell tickets using Bitcoin, provides a secure and decentralized way to buy and sell tickets.
+Bitcoin Ticket is a demo platform for buy/sell tickets using Bitcoin, providing a secure and decentralized way.

 ## Motivation

-The motivation behind Bitcoin Ticket is to provide a secure and decentralized way to buy and sell tickets using Bitcoin without central coordinator, only P2P
+The motivation behind Bitcoin Ticket is to provide a secure and decentralized way to buy and sell tickets using Bitcoin without central coordinator via P2P

 ## Features